allink/allink-core-static/docs/stylesheets/usage.md

 # Usage

-In general, we have two separate CSS files that are being minified and autoprefixed using [Webpack](overview/webpack.md):
+In general, we have two separate CSS files that are being minified and autoprefixed using [Webpack](../overview/webpack.md):

 1. `static/scss/style.scss`: Includes all libraries and styles that are required for the <strong>website</strong>.
 2. `static/scss/djangocms-custom-admin-style.scss`: Includes all styles that are required for the <strong>admin form</strong> of our plugins.

-## jQuery vs. Vanilla JS

-Since these scripts and libraries are a collection of tools and existing scripts, we now have a bit of a mix of coding styles.
-We tried to unify the code as much as time allowed us to.

 ## Read the comments

-All scripts are farely well documented in the code, and most of them have a block comment at the beginning of the file that explains its usage and options.
+All stylesheets are farely well documented in the code.

 ## Customize, but think twice